Game show ‘The Price Is Right’ celebrates its 50th season | WTOP

 “We’ve really been able to keep up with the trend of new prizes and what people want today.
 But it’s still the same game show — you still need to know the price of that laptop or that iPhone,” says Rachel Reynolds, a model from Baton Rouge, Louisiana, who joined the show in 2003.

-If there’s one word to describe the typical contestant, it’s ebullient.
-When their name is called, there’s usually a squeal of excitement and a smiling rush-hop to the stage, jumping up and down with barely-contained glee.

-They are mostly regular people, nursing aides or home renovators or book store managers.
+Contestants are mostly regular people, nursing aides or home renovators or book store managers.
 “Good luck, man,” current host Drew Carey will say.
 Or, “Let’s see those great prizes back there, Heather.”
-Contestants are overjoyed to be there.
+They are overjoyed to be there.
 One recently wore a partially bedazzled T-shirt that said: “Drew, Let’s party like it’s $19.99.”

-Potential contestants are briefly interviewed at the Los Angeles studio, with producers looking for personal stories, along with enthusiasm.
-The show’s 300 audience members have about 20 seconds each to make an impression.

 The dozens of games — from Double Prices to Five Price Tags and Plinko — test the receipt-minded prices of things like a 12-ounce tin of corned beef, a pair of stainless steel patio heaters and a six-night stay in Philadelphia with a cheesesteak tour.
 The show is so kind that even contestants who make it on stage but don’t get to play a pricing game leave with a $300 consolation prize.